hmortimore69/web-programming-coursework/README.md

 > With regards to mainainability, what should I be looking for in the code?

 This, as much of an obvious one as it may seem, allowed me to look for any potential parts of my code that I may have missed in terms of simplification or modularity, alongside - and especially - my code documentation.
 I researched further into documentation and used https://jsdoc.app/ as reference for my function decorations.
 This improvement from research can be seen above functions and within them.

+## Personal Development
+My personal development throughout the lifetime of this coursework has enabled me to discover areas and approaches to my code that I wouldn't have thought to do prior.
+Examples of this are the style of approach to decorating functions in accordance to @Use JSDoc.

+It has enabled me to think in a more modular manner, allowing for my code to be reused in other aspects of the project.
+An example of this is in the new race form flow, where I iterated over my old code to create a wrapper-based approach - reducing redundancy.

+Tinkering with offline, and online events was a lot more difficult that it appeared to be on the surface, including with getting them to fire (firefox didn't like them).

+Returning back to the aforementioned new race form, research into these types of multi-page forms showed me the recommendations from W3C, of which I took into account to design it.
+These guidelines were applied during the iteration I made over my old code, ensuring a better user experience.

+Through many difficulties, I have had it more emphasises that planning is essential to projects that are bigger than a couple of lines.
+Architectural decisions you make early on can highly impact what routes you take later down the line.